Installing a Go Development Environment¶

 -

-Replace the filename with the latest version shown on the downloads page.linux-amd64build for most machines): -
+Note: Replace the filename with the latest version shown on the downloads page (and the version for your computer arch (amd vs. arm)). -

 Extract to